-Children from Year 1 up should be taught to both comprehend and love books in whole class reading lessons.
+Children should be taught to both comprehend and love books at Thameside.

 SUMMARY OF THE DFE'S Reading Framework

 THE IMPORTANCE OF TALK

 High-quality talk and a language-rich environment are central to the approach to developing literacy.
 The quality of adults' interactions with children affects their vocabulary acquisition and cognitive development.
 Developing pupils' spoken language is integral to all subjects in the National Curriculum and EYFS so that they can articulate their understanding, develop their knowledge, and build the vocabulary they need to support their learning.